 - .01 General rule.
 (1) In general.
-This appendix sets forth Operational Failures and Correction Methods relating to Qualified Plans.
+This Appendix A sets forth Operational Failures and Correction Methods relating to Qualified Plans.
 In each case, the method described corrects the Operational Failure identified in the headings below.
 Corrective allocations and distributions should reflect Earnings and actuarial adjustments in accordance with section 6.02(4) of this revenue procedure.
-The correction methods in this appendix are acceptable to correct Qualification Failures under VCP, and to correct Qualification Failures under SCP that occurred notwithstanding that the plan has established practices and procedures reasonably designed to promote and facilitate overall compliance with the Code, as provided in section 4.04 of this revenue procedure.
-To the extent a failure listed in this appendix could occur under a 403(b) Plan, a SEP, or a SIMPLE IRA Plan, the correction method listed for such failure, such as the correction method for an Employee Elective Deferral failure in section .05(9), may similarly be used to correct the failure. - (2) Correction methods permitted in Appendix A and Appendix B are safe harbors.
+The correction methods in this Appendix A are acceptable to correct Qualification Failures under VCP, and to correct Qualification Failures under SCP that occurred notwithstanding that the plan has established practices and procedures reasonably designed to promote and facilitate overall compliance with the Code, as provided in section 4.04 of this revenue procedure.
+To the extent a failure listed in this Appendix A could occur under a § 403(b) Plan, a SEP, or a SIMPLE IRA Plan, the correction method listed for such failure, such as the correction method for an Employee Elective Deferral failure in section .05(9), may similarly be used to correct the failure.
+Unless otherwise specified, section references in this Appendix A refer to sections in this appendix. - (2) Correction methods permitted in Appendix A and Appendix B are safe harbors.
 Correction methods permitted in Appendix A and Appendix B are deemed to be reasonable and appropriate methods of correcting a failure.
 Both Appendices set forth various correction methods that may be used to correct a failure, depending on the facts and circumstances.
 A Plan Sponsor may choose any correction method by which the plan can satisfy the eligibility requirements.
-For example, a § 401(k) plan that improperly excluded an employee may use the general correction method under .05(2).
-However, if the § 401(k) plan has an automatic contribution feature, the plan may use the correction method under .05(8), assuming the plan meets the eligibility requirements in .05(8)(a).
-If the § 401(k) plan doesn't have an automatic contribution feature but corrects the failure within a specified time period, the plan may use the correction method under .05(9)(a) or (b), assuming the plan meets the eligibility requirements in .05(9)(a) or (b). - (3) Other reasonable correction methods permitted.
-As provided in section 6.02(2), there may be more than one reasonable and appropriate correction of a failure.
-Any correction method used that is not described in Appendix A or Appendix B would need to satisfy the correction principles of section 6.02.
-For example, the sponsor of a 403(b) Plan that failed to satisfy the universal availability requirement of § 403(b)(12)(A)(ii) might propose to determine the missed deferral for an excluded employee using a percentage based on the average deferrals for all employees in the plan instead of using the rule for calculating missed deferrals set out in .05(6)(b).
+For example, a § 401(k) plan that improperly excluded an employee may use the general correction method under section.05(2).
+However, if the § 401(k) plan has an automatic contribution feature, the plan may use the correction method under section .05(8), assuming the plan satisfies the eligibility requirements in section .05(8)(a).
+If the § 401(k) plan doesn't have an automatic contribution feature but corrects the failure within a specified time period, the plan may use the correction method under section .05(9)(a) or (b), assuming the plan satisfies the eligibility requirements in section .05(9)(a) or (b). - (3) Other reasonable correction methods permitted.
+As provided in section 6.02(2) of this revenue procedure, there may be more than one reasonable and appropriate correction of a failure.
+Any correction method used that is not described in Appendix A or Appendix B would need to satisfy the correction principles of section 6.02 of this revenue procedure.
+For example, the sponsor of a § 403(b) Plan that failed to satisfy the universal availability requirement of § 403(b)(12)(A)(ii) might propose to determine the missed deferral for an excluded employee using a percentage based on the average deferrals for all employees in the plan instead of using the rule for calculating missed deferrals set out in section .05(6)(b).
 In doing so, the proposed correction method would fall outside Appendix A, and the Plan Sponsor would need to satisfy the general correction principles of section 6.02 and other applicable rules in this revenue procedure.